 Where X = initial weight in g, and Y = final weight in g.

 X - Y = ___ grams of phosphate coating weight

 Problems usually arise during the various metal finishing steps:

 - Surface activation like an acid pickling, then DI Rinsing

 - Applying additional coatings, sealers, oil, or other corrosion inhibitors

 The temperature of the phosphate solution, insufficient accelerator, poor pre-cleaning, and insufficient processing time in the hot phosphate bath is most likely to effect phosphate crystal growth.
 Be sure to measure the coating weight, see MIL-DTL-16232G PDF.

 If you find rust spots, usually red or dark brown it's typically cleaning issues.
 See if your pickling acid is effective.
 I suggest to improve the concentration, temperature or add agitation.
 And of course, rinse with lots of deionized clean water.

 Some specs dont allow acid pickling.
 In this case use a alkaline derusting agent or abrasive blasting.

-There are several ways to heat phosphates; I’m not going to list them in an order as to preference because each has its own pro and con.
+There are several ways to heat phosphates in the conversion coating process; I’m not going to list them in an order as to preference because each has its own pro and con.